Frequently Asked Questions About Personal Injury Law

 In many cases, the insurance company will contact you, sometimes within days after your accident occurred, and offer a cash settlement.
 Due to the physical, emotional, and financial stress caused by your injuries, you may be tempted to accept their offer.
 There are many good reasons you should resist this temptation.

 Insurance companies are mostly concerned with keeping their profits high.
 So they will try to pay out as little as possible.
 Frequently, their settlement offer won't even come close to covering the full amount of damages you have suffered.
-That is why you should consult with an attorney as soon as possible.
+That is why you should get legal advice as soon as possible.

-At the very least, you should consult a personal injury lawyer or car accident attorney before agreeing to any settlement.
+At the very least, you should consult a lawyer before agreeing to any settlement.
 The Scott Law Firm, PLLC offers a free consultation.